Brian Deese: Senior Advisor to the President

 Following the departure of John Podesta, Deese took over his brief on climate and energy.
 Unlike Podesta, who served as Counselor to the President, Deese was promoted to the position of Senior Advisor to the President.
 In this position, Deese played an influential role in negotiating the Paris Climate Agreement in December 2015 working to secure climate agreements with China, India, Brazil, and other countries.
 Deese also chaired the Major Economies Forum on Energy and Climate in 2015 and 2016.
-Deese spearheaded the Administration's effort to ratify the Paris Agreement and to reach a global agreement to phase down hydrofluorocarbons (HFC's) through the Kigali Amendment to the Montreal Protocol.
-Deese also oversaw the Obama Administration's efforts to protect more land and water than any previous president, including the largest protected marine monument in the world.
+Deese spearheaded the administration's effort to ratify the Paris Agreement and to reach a global agreement to phase down hydrofluorocarbons (HFCs) through the Kigali Amendment to the Montreal Protocol.
+Deese also oversaw the Obama administration's efforts to protect more land and water than any previous president, including the largest protected marine monument in the world.
+In November that year, President Obama explained that Deese "engineered the Paris Agreement, the [Hydrofluorocarbons] Agreement, the Aviation Agreement, [and] may have helped save the planet."

 Along with Katie Beirne Fallon, Deese helped to negotiate the 2015 Bipartisan Budget Act, which replaced the budget sequestration and increased federal spending by $80 billion over two years.
 In February 2016, the President tapped Deese to oversee the Supreme Court nomination process, which led to the President's nomination of Chief Judge Merrick Garland to the Supreme Court on March 16, 2016.

 BlackRock

 As Global Head of Sustainable Investing from October 2017 until December 2020, Deese led BlackRock's Sustainable Investing Team which "is focused on identifying drivers of long-term return associated with environmental, social and governance issues."
 In an interview with The Weather Channel, Deese was asked about BlackRock's "heavy investments" in the fossil fuel industry.
 Deese said that BlackRock's role is to provide clients with "more choices and more options" in investments and "this is not just about excluding entire industries or entire classes of companies, but it’s also about getting to understand, again, which of these companies is better positioned for the transition."

-During this time his salary was at least $2.3 million, with the possibility that through BlackRock’s restricted stock plan, Deese could have made an additional $2.4 million.
+During this time his salary was at least $2.3 million, with the possibility that through BlackRock's restricted stock plan, Deese could have made an additional $2.4 million.